impproductions/beamulator/ROADMAP.md

 ## Next
 - multi-tenant todo example
-- action log should include failed requests
-- normalize wait times to "simulated time" instead of ticks
+- normalize wait times to "simulation time" instead of ticks
 - check if one actor dying kills all other actors
 - find a way to store runtime config along with simulation
 - reintroduce actor config into the mix
+- ws log connection
 - connectors
   - rest 🛠️
   - ws?